google-research/google-research/smu/query_sqlite.md

 --bond_lengths 'N~N:-2.0'
 ```

-A query by stoichiometry where we only return one bond topology for each conformer.
+A query by stoichiometry where we only return one bond topology for each molecule.
 ```
 python -m smu.query_sqlite \
 --input_sqlite 20220128_standard.sqlite \